 Japanese tradesman slang

-Granted, some of these slang words aren’t specific to tradesman, simply because we don’t have a translator to decipher Japanese websites, just yet.
-That said, you may find some of these slang words useful in stressful situations:
+Granted, some of these slang words aren’t specific to tradesmen, but you may find them useful in different situations.

 Muzui – rather difficult.
 Add chou for greater effect.